Ratsch0k/blog/src/content/posts/creating-a-personal-blog/index.md

 I want to integrate a similar table of contents.
 However, instead of highlighting only one section, which can become a little bit confusing and tends to skip small sections, my implementation should highlight every visible section.

-[Mermaid](https://mermaid.js.org/) is a brilliant Javascript library that adds beautiful diagrams to webpages using a simple syntax.
+[Mermaid](https://mermaid.js.org/) is a brilliant Javascript library that lets you add beautiful diagrams to webpages using a simple syntax.
 I often use it to create flow or sequence diagrams to visualize client-server communication or component relationships.
 I want to integrate Mermaid into posts so that you can write the diagram code in a Markdown code block, which is then rendered as a diagram on the webpage.